 The Savute area is dominated by the mysterious Savute Channel, which runs from the Linyanti River further west and forms the Savute Marsh.
 The hydrology of this channel and the factors influencing its flow seem to be independent of rainy seasons and flood levels elsewhere, somewhat mystifying experts and local inhabitants alike.

 In the dry season, this area can promise fantastic wildlife viewing, and Savute Safari Lodge has two pumper waterholes in front of the lodge, which attract large numbers of elephants, particularly in the morning and evening.

-This area is also famous for its predator populations, from large pride of lions specialising in attacking elephants (as documented in the BBC Natural World programme - Africa’s Giant Killers) to leopards who have picked up a usual fishing skill to exploit catfish caught in the drying channels.
+This area is also famous for its predator populations, from large pride of lions specializing in attacking elephants (as documented in the BBC Natural World program - Africa’s Giant Killers) to leopards who have picked up a usual fishing skill to exploit catfish caught in the drying channels.